Amitesh4/ai-grievance-resolution-system/README.md

-# ai-grievance-resolution-system
-AI agent–based system to automatically classify, prioritize, and route public grievances
+# AI Agent–Based Public Grievance Resolution System

+This project aims to automate the handling of public grievances using an AI agent–based architecture.

+Status: 🚧 In progress